-Stockholm Prepares to Ban Sexist And Racist Ads
+Stockholm Prepares to Ban Sexist and Racist Ads

-Stockholmtheis the latest European city considering a ban on sexist and racist outdoor ads, the BBC reports.
+Stockholm is the latest European city considering a ban on sexist and racist outdoor ads, the BBC reports.

 Daniel Helden, a deputy mayor in the Swedish capital, said he’s thinking of his daughters.